ckgresla/website/pages/about.md

 <br>

-If you actually read this far, you are awesome -- [lets be friends](https://www.youtube.com/watch?v=WUl9NPPMx8s)!
+If you actually read this far, you are awesome -- say hello!

-(say hi- ckgresla at gmail dot com)
+(i.e; ckgresla at gmail dot com)

 `¯\_(ツ)_/¯`